 - That person becomes the local Neighbourhood Watch specialist in their community.
 They share the knowledge and promote the programs to their community.

-- With less than 2 staff at ENW (supporting programs for the entire city of Edmonton), a trained volunteer in the community is essential to having a successful program.
+- With roughly 2 full-time staff at ENW (supporting programs for the entire city of Edmonton), a trained volunteer in the community is essential to having a successful program.

 Provided to ENW Community Representatives and Neighbourhood Watch Ambassadors